-Though COVID-19 may never reach pandemic levels and may never approach seasonal flu illness and mortality numbers, it has nevertheless significantly impacted global and domestic markets, international travel and supply chains, and has understandably generated fear and anxiety in the workplace.
-Proactively addressing COVID-19 and responding in the event of an outbreak requires planning and implementation based on the best available scientific and medical recommendations while ensuring full compliance with applicable laws, particularly employment laws.
+As the global COVID-19 outbreak continues to escalate, it has significantly impacted global and domestic markets, international and domestic travel and supply chains, and has understandably generated fear and anxiety in the workplace.

+Proactively addressing COVID-19 and responding in the event of an expanded outbreak requires planning and implementation based on the best available scientific and medical recommendations while ensuring full compliance with applicable laws, particularly employment laws.